-Swine from outside Wisconsin need a certificate of veterinary inspection that includes the following:
+Swine from outside Wisconsin (Ref. s.
+ATCP 10.30 and 10.87, Wis.
+Admin.
+Code) need a certificate of veterinary inspection (CVI or health certificate)^a that includes the following:

-- The negative results of the PRRS test from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - The negative results of the PEDv test from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - A statement that the veterinarian has inspected the entire herd of origin within the past 30 days and that no clinical signs of PRRS and PEDv or any other apparent disease was present at the time of inspection - Official individual identification (ID) - If the herd of origin tests positive for PRRS and/or PEDv, contact the Department of Agriculture, Trade and Consumer Protection at 608-224-4872 for options.
+- The negative results of the PRRS test^c from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - The negative results of the PEDv test^c from the swine's herd of origin conducted within 90 days prior to movement into Wisconsin including test date, type, and results. - A statement that the veterinarian has inspected the entire herd of origin within the past 30 days and that no clinical signs of PRRS and PEDv or any other apparent disease was present at the time of inspection. d - Official individual identification (ID) b

-Acceptable methods of ID for swine are:
+Acceptable methods of ID for swine are^b:

-- USDA silver ear tag

-- USDA 840 ear tag, either visual or RFID

-- Breed association tattoo if the pig is a purebred and

-the tattoo is registered

-- An ear tag with the premises identification number and a unique identifier - Ear notch if the pig is a purebred and the notch is registered https://datcp.wi.gov/Pages/Programs Services/SwineMovement.aspx.
+- USDA silver ear tag - USDA 840 ear tag, either visual or RFID - Breed association tattoo if the pig is a purebred and the tattoo is registered - An ear tag with the premises identification number and a unique identifier - Ear notch if the pig is a purebred and the notch is registered